Margaret McClure Stitt: Life and career

-Stitt was born in Rarden, Ohio.
+Margaret McClure was born in Rarden, Ohio.
 Her mother died when Stitt was three years old, and she moved to Locust Grove, Ohio, to live with her mother's family.
 Her first music instruction was organ lessons with Philomela Cutter, a cousin in Locust Grove.
-In 1904 and 1905, Stitt attended the Cincinnati Conservatory of Music where she studied with Frederick Hoffman and Sidney Durst.
+In 1904 and 1905, Stitt attended the College of Music of Cincinnati where she studied with Frederick Hoffman and Sidney Durst.
 She left school after injuring her hand, possibly from too much, or incorrect, piano practice.
 She taught in Waverly, Ohio, until returning to school in 1909 at the Indianapolis Conservatory to study with Emiliano Renaud and teach at the Conservatory's day school.

-In October 1912, Stitt married Dr. Howard Stitt, and they had three children: Bob, Martha, and Howard.
+In October 1912, Margaret married Dr. Howard Stitt, and they had three children: Bob, Martha, and Howard.
 In 1923 the family moved to Vienna so Dr. Stitt could study otolaryngology.
 He was also a skilled violin maker.
 After a few years, they returned to Cincinnati, and Stitt became involved with a theater workshop run by John Redhead Froome at the Cincinnati College of Music, where she composed operettas and wrote plays.
 Stitt belonged to many clubs in Cincinnati, including the Cincinnati Woman's Club, the Delta Omicron music sorority, the Hyde Park Music Club, the National League of American Pen Women, the MacDowell Society, the Matinee Musical, and the Woman's Music Club.
 Here she met writers and set their work to music, including Katherine Hunter Coe, Annette Patton Cornell, George Elliston, Frances Emminger, Irene Grueninger, Mabel Posegate, and B. Y. Williams.